REPVL/DIGIMAP-Final-Project/Flask/README.md

 # FINAL PROJECT (EDGE DETECTION / COLOR CORRECTION)

-This server is built with Flask.
+This web application is built with Flask.
 It allows users to upload images and apply different edge detection and color correction algorithms.

 ## Prerequisites